Ode Rancho

 No analysis available

 I looked for wording like "mandatory pool," "required to participate," or "cannot opt out."
-The remarks do not mention any hotel rental program or mandatory participation, so this is false.
+The remarks do not mention any rental-pool program at all, so there is no basis to mark mandatory participation.

 No analysis available